JSR-10-25/u3_react_deployment/README.md

 Once installed, we'll be able to run the necessary commands to deploy our app.

+## Signing Up for a Heroku Account

+Take this opportunity to head to [Heroku](https://signup.heroku.com/login) and sign up for an account.
+It's free!

+We'll need this later!

 ## Initializing A Heroku App

 In your project folder type in the following command: